-12. DEFERRED INCOME TAX
+12. DEFERRED TAX

-Deferred income tax is calculated on all temporary differences under the liability method at 17% (2022: 17%).
+Deferred tax is calculated on all temporary differences under the liability method at 17% (2023: 17%).

-There is a legally enforceable right to offset current tax assets against current tax liabilities and deferred income tax assets and liabilities when the deferred income taxes relate to the same fiscal authority on the same entity.
+There is a legally enforceable right to offset current tax assets against current tax liabilities and deferred tax assets and liabilities when the deferred taxes relate to the same fiscal authority on the same entity.
 The following amounts are shown in the statements of financial position: